 Who We Are

-Brenham Torah Community is a congregation of believers in the God of Abraham, Isaac, and Jacob that gathers weekly for prayer, worship, study, & fellowship.
+Brenham Torah Community is a congregation of believers in Yeshua (Hebrew for Jesus) and the God of Abraham, Isaac, and Jacob that gathers weekly for prayer, worship, study, & fellowship.

 Our mission is to provide a community-based framework by which the people of Brenham and Washington County, Texas, can know Yeshua, walk out Torah, and grow Godly families.
 We want to help Brenham be a community of believers in Yeshua who love God, love their neighbors, and keep the commandments.